model-zoo/shift-ctrl-f/chrome/README.md

 *This extension is an experiment.* Deep learning models like BERT are powerful but may return unpredictable and/or biased results that are tough to interpret.
-Please apply best judgement when analyzing results.
+Please apply best judgement when analyzing search results.

 ### Why?